codeigniter4/shield/docs/install.md

 There are a few setup items to do before you can start using Shield in your project.

 1. Copy the **Auth.php** and  **AuthGroups.php** from **vendor/codeigniter4/shield/src/Config/** into your project's config folder and update the namespace to `Config`.
 You will also need to have these classes extend the original classes.
 See the example below.
-These files contain all of the settings, group, and permission information for your application and will need to be modified to meet the needs of your site.
+These files contain all the settings, group, and permission information for your application and will need to be modified to meet the needs of your site.

     ```php
     // new file - app/Config/Auth.php